Student Conduct Code

 - The protection of the human rights, health, safety, welfare, and property of all members of the university, and the property of the university itself.

 The university is further committed to fostering an educational environment based upon mutual respect.
 Such respect promotes a community in which all students feel free to pursue their education and extracurricular activities.
 Students are encouraged to respect the person and property of others and to listen and learn from differences rather than dismiss them.

 Given the geographic, racial, ethnic, and cultural diversity that exists in the Hamline community, the goal of achieving a safe, supportive, and productive educational community for all students requires mutual respect for the person and property of one another and the university, as well as adherence to the policies and rules regarding student conduct.
-To this end, certain basic principles of community have been developed to govern the conduct of undergraduate, graduate, and law students as members of the university community.
+To this end, certain basic principles of community have been developed to govern the conduct of undergraduate and graduate students as members of the university community.
 In addition, each academic unit has its own set of policies and procedures that also governs the behavior of its respective members.
 Nothing in these policies is a contract.
 Hamline University reserves the right to change and/or replace any portion of these policies at any time.
 For revised policies, please see the following website: www.hamline.edu/policies.

 The Principles of Community outline the behavior that is expected of all students at Hamline University; the Student Conduct Code details behavior that is prohibited.
 Having voluntarily enrolled at Hamline University, all students agree to abide by the rules and regulations set forth in the Conduct Code.
 Each student is responsible for conforming his/her conduct to this code and all applicable federal, state and local laws.